Strategic Alignment of Skills and Organizational Objectives

 (3) The Business/Executive Team

-Are your taking a consistent, comprehensive, and performance-based approach to talent development?
+The question is: are you applying a consistent, comprehensive, and performance-focused approach to talent development?

 1. Foster and Reinforce a Culture of Continuous Learning